 (Dr. Marie-Ève Bouchard)

-The candidate will fill out the Comprehensive Examination Committee approval form after passing the qualifying examination.
+The candidate will fill out the Comprehensive Examination Committee approval form.

 The candidate will take the comprehensive examination in April of the second year (if your graduate program started in September) or August/September of the second year (if your graduate program started in January).